Russell Findlay: Member of the Scottish Parliament

 Findlay was selected as the Scottish Conservatives' candidate for the Paisley constituency in the 2021 Scottish Parliament election.
 He failed to win the seat, coming third with 3,342 votes (9.6%).
 Having been unsuccessful on the constituency ballot, Findlay was elected as an additional member for the West Scotland region, being second on the party list.

+In March 2022, Findlay submitted a motion to the Scottish Parliament entitled "The Bravery of the Women of the Scottish Suffrage Movement" which stated that "deeds not words" of the Scottish Suffrage movement "progressed the pursuit of female enfranchisement across the United Kingdom" and went on to detail the names, actions and punishments of many Scotswomen involved.
+The motion is recorded as having fallen.

 On 12 January 2022, Findlay called for Boris Johnson to resign as Conservative party leader and Prime Minister over the Westminster lockdown parties controversy along with a majority of Scottish Conservative MSPs.

 On 27 December 2022, Findlay posted on Twitter a picture of himself holding a merkin, with a group of people in a pub, including Elaine Miller, who had flashed the Scottish Parliament and then those in the gallery, from the gallery, following the conclusion of the last debate on the Gender Recognition Reform (Scotland) Bill.
 In the post, he criticised the police's decision to investigate Miller over her self-declared indecency.

 Leader of the Scottish Conservatives

 On 10 June 2024, Douglas Ross announced his intention to resign as leader of the Scottish Conservatives upon the election of his successor.
 Findlay, who had been considered a frontrunner for the position, announced his candidacy for leader on 22 July.
+After announcing his leadership intentions, Findlay was informed by Police Scotland of death threats made towards him.
 Facing fellow MSPs Murdo Fraser and Meghan Gallacher, Findlay received 52% of MSP endorsements and was elected leader with 61.7% of the first-preference vote among party members.
-He assumed leadership of the party and was appointed Leader of the Opposition on 27 September.
-He appointed his Shadow Cabinet on 8 October.
+Findlay had also received endorsements from all Scottish Tory MPs, along with former leader Ruth Davidson.
+He assumed leadership, becoming leader of the largest opposition party in the Scottish Parliament on 27 September.
+He formed his Shadow Cabinet on 8 October.